ResCompLeedsCon/conference2022/_posts/2019-03-25-website-is-live.markdown

 Yay!
 The website for ResBaz Auckland 2019 is now live.

-We will be posting the initial list of topics soon, so check back here regularly for updates!
+We will be posting the initial list of topics on [this page](/sessions/) soon, so be sure to check back there regularly for updates!

+Thanks!

+ResBaz Organising Committee
+Centre for eResearch